VipinindKumar/Predict-Future-Sales/README.md

     - shop_id is highly important when using XGBoost, but not very important when using ExtraTreesRegressor

+#### sales3-model_cnt:
+    - Script used to bypass limited memory and time
+    - by training, saving and re-training the models
+    - lead to overfitting could not increase the complexity of the models
+    - and could not add the features dropped earlier because limited processing memory, while preparing the data

 <hr/>

 #### Feature importance for XGBoost: